Riyad761/fca-riyad/README.md

 ## 🛡️ sessionGuard

 > Protects your appstate from corruption and silent logouts.
+Never lose your session again!

 ```javascript
 api.sessionGuard("./account.json");